AyushShri/You-Chat/README.md

-A group chat application where users can join the Public Chat Room and Instantly message friends online.
+A group chat application where users can join the Public Chat Room and Instantly message friends online. (notifies disconnection) .
-Built using socket.io which uses engine.io to establish Connections in the presence of:
+Built using socket.io which uses engine.io to establish connections in the presence of:
       --proxies and load balancers.
       --personal firewall and antivirus software.